Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Semantic Source Coding

 $\bar{\varphi}_k^{(m)} \coloneqq \mathbb{E}[\varphi^{(k,m)}] = \underset{T\rightarrow\infty}{\lim} \dfrac{1}{T} \sum_{j=1}^{\mathcal{N}_k^{(m)}(T)} \varphi_j^{(k,m)}$, and

 \end{proposition} \begin{proof} See Appendix~\ref{app1}. \end{proof}

-The optimal codeword lengths of delivered packets from the $k$-th SSM to the $m$-th MM can be found via \eqref{sec5:eq9} for $(\mu_k^{(m)}, \chi_k^{(m)})$ pair, subject to $\mu_k^{(m)}>0$ and $\sum_{i\in \mathcal{I}_{l_k^{(m)}}} 2^{-\ell_i^{(k,m)}}=1$.
+The optimal codeword lengths\footnote{The optimal codeword lengths refer to \emph{real-valued} optimal codeword lengths throughout the paper.} of delivered packets from the $k$-th SSM to the $m$-th MM can be found via \eqref{sec5:eq9} for $(\mu_k^{(m)}, \chi_k^{(m)})$ pair, subject to $\mu_k^{(m)}>0$ and $\sum_{i\in \mathcal{I}_{l_k^{(m)}}} 2^{-\ell_i^{(k,m)}}=1$.
 The values of $\chi_k^{(m)}$ and $\mu_k^{(m)}$ can be obtained using Algorithm~\ref{Alg:Alg.1}, through its \emph{inner} and \emph{outer} loops, respectively.
 We first assume similar importance, hence attenuation factors, for all packets and initialize $\chi_k^{(m)} = 1$.
 Then, given a small value of $\mu_k^{(m)}$, we compute $\ell_i^{(k,m)}$ and new $\chi_k^{(m)}$ through the inner loop.
 Thereafter, based on the found $\chi_k^{(m)}$, we derive new values for $\ell_i^{(k,m)}$ in the next iteration.
 This process continues until we reach the stopping accuracy $\varepsilon$.
 Once reached, the outer loop checks the Kraft-McMillan condition and resets $\mu_k^{(m)}$ if the condition is not satisfied.
 Subsequently, the inner loop starts again, considering the new value of the constant multiplier.
 Finally, the algorithm converges to the final amounts of $\chi_k^{(m)}$ and $\mu_k^{(m)}$ with the rate of $\mathcal{O}((N_aN_b)^{-1})$ in which $N_a$ and $N_b$ denote the maximum numbers of outer and inner iterations, respectively.